Skip to main content

 Share

-The clock is ticking down on the most important vote in the history of South Bruce.
+The clock is ticking down on the most important vote in South Bruce’s history.

-The radioactive material in question, is currently stored at nuclear stations across the country, but the Nuclear Waste Management Organization (NWMO) has spent the past 20 years looking for a permanent home for the 3.3 million used nuclear fuel bundles, and another 2.8 million expected to be produced over the remaining lifespan of Canada’s nuclear fleet.
+The radioactive material in question is currently stored at nuclear stations across the country, but the Nuclear Waste Management Organization has spent the past twenty years looking for a permanent home for Canada’s used nuclear fuel.

-More than 20 communities expressed interest in hosting the $26-billion project at one point, but only the Municipality of South Bruce, and Township of Ignace in Northern Ontario remain as possible host communities.
+More than 20 communities expressed interest in hosting the $26 billion project at one point, but only the Municipality of South Bruce, and Township of Ignace in Northern Ontario remain in consideration as possible host communities.

-Earlier this year, the Municipality of South Bruce signed a hosting agreement with the NWMO that would see the community paid $418 million over the next 138 years, if it is selected to host the project.
+Earlier this year, the Municipality of South Bruce signed a hosting agreement with the NWMO that would see the community paid $418 million over the next 138 years if they are selected to host the project.

-Voting on South Bruce’s nuclear waste referendum closes at 8 p.m. tonight.
-Results are expected to be shared within an hour or two of polls closing.
+Voting on South Bruce’s nuclear waste referendum closes at 8:00 p.m. tonight.
+Results are expected to be shared within an hour of polls closing.

 CTVNews.ca Top Stories